tobbik/lua-t/README.rst

 lua-t started out as a pure monolithic C-library.
 This design allowed to have C-based functions that can be reused within the framework itself.
-It since moved to a layer of Lua libraries on top of the C-Monolioth which provides the C-functions that can't be implemented in Lua.
+It since moved to a layer of Lua libraries on top of the C-Monolioth which provide the C-functions that can't be implemented in Lua.
 It makes the monolith significantly smaller.

+Eventually, the native module have been split into submodules and the code got re-organized to re-use code at minimal duplication (binary duplication that is).
+This allows loading more specifically what is needed and keeps the memory footprint low.
+Going forward, modularization is becoming a more important factor in designing functionality maybe to the point that the desired group of functionality can be defined at build time.

 Functionality